Enterlucent/plughub-tmp/CONTRIBUTING.md

 1. **Check for Existing Documentation Requests:**
    Review [open documentation requests](../../issues?q=label%3Adocumentation+is%3Aopen) to see if your suggestion has already been made.
     - Ask questions or discuss implementation details in the issue thread, or join our [Discord](https://discord.com/invite/mWDHDqkzeR) for real-time discussion.
-    - If you find a similar request that’s missing something critical, comment on it to expand the discussion.
+    - If you find a similar request that's missing something critical, comment on it to expand the discussion.
 2. **Create a New Documentation Request:**
    Open a [Documentation Request](../../issues/new?template=request-documentation.md) explaining your proposed documentation changes or additions.
     - Be as detailed as possible: describe what the documentation should cover and what key areas need to be addressed.